education.vic.gov.au

 • plan assessment activities aligned with the levels of the Victorian Curriculum F–10 EAL that identify the learner’s competence and needs.

-Where the EAL teacher’s time allocation is limited, or EAL learners are spread across several year levels, collaborative planning may represent the optimal use of an EAL teacher.
-It provides EAL-informed input into the ongoing classroom program and may therefore have greater overall effect than a brief teaching session directly with the EAL learners.
+Collaborative planning may be the best use of an EAL teacher’s time, especially where their time allocation is limited, or EAL learners are spread across several year levels.
+In these cases, providing EAL-informed input into the ongoing classroom program may have greater overall effect than a brief teaching session directly with the EAL learners.
 Collaborative planning is also particularly effective when new programs or teaching approaches are being implemented.

 Team teaching

-• introducing EAL learners to new information to prepare them for a future task.
+• introducing EAL learners to new information to prepare them for a new activity or topic.

 Parallel teaching

-Parallel teaching involves both the classroom teacher and the EAL teacher presenting the same content to students, but with an EAL teacher teaching the EAL learners and focusing in particular on the language demands of the task.
-While they are likely to use separate teaching locations and different activities, teachers need to plan collaboratively to ensure that they share goals, and that all students are covering the basic classroom curriculum.
+Parallel teaching involves both the classroom teacher and the EAL teacher presenting the same content to students, but the EAL teacher focuses on the language demands of the task with the EAL learners.
+While they are likely to use separate teaching locations and different activities, teachers need to plan collaboratively to ensure that they share goals, and that all students are covering the required learning.

-Parallel teaching may be particularly effective at the start of a new unit, when EAL learners may need to learn new vocabulary and concepts, or when a task is particularly demanding linguistically, for example, writing a report where students need to revise the structures and features of the text type.
+Parallel teaching may be particularly effective at the start of a new unit, when EAL learners may need to learn new vocabulary and concepts, or when a task is particularly demanding linguistically, for example, where students need to revise the structure and features of a text type.

 In secondary schools, EAL classes for a subject area may run parallel to, and in place of, mainstream English classes, or in subject areas such as Science, Mathematics or Humanities.
 Parallel classes work particularly well when there are multiple students in a particular year level or operating at a particular stage of EAL development.